Who said a pool is just for swimming and splashing?

 Many people have small kiddie pools.
 You may have even thought about throwing yours in the trash because it has a small hole or it’s just time to upgrade.
 Don’t do it!
 After getting creative at home and seeing cool ideas while out exploring, I have come up with 5 ways you can use your kiddie pool to add some more fun and excitement to your summer.
 Some activities you can even do year round which means gone are the days of shoving the plastic pool in the shed!
 (Affiliate links are included to make it easier for your adventures to begin!)

-Now this is something I am sure you have seen at summer carnivals and fairs.
+This is an activity I am sure you have seen at summer carnivals and fairs.
 All you have to do is fill your pool with water and add plastic fish.
 Then have the kids go “fishing.”
-You can buy a set like the Magnetic Fishing Playset from Lakeshore Learning Materials or John Deere Electronic Fishing Pole or you can also purchase small fishing nets like the Melissa & Doug Happy Giddy Bug Net or POOF Dive Pets Fishing Net and have the kids practicing scooping fish (and other aquatic toys) out of the pool.
+You can buy a set like the Magnetic Fishing Playset from Lakeshore Learning Materials and a John Deere Electronic Fishing Pole, or you can get small fishing nets like the Melissa & Doug Happy Giddy Bug Net or POOF Dive Pets Fishing Net and have the kids practice scooping fish (and other aquatic toys) out of the pool.
 Want to make it more academic?
 Write letters on the fish then have the kids make words with the fish they caught.
 You can also have them fish for all the letters that make up their name.

 For my son’s 4th birthday party, I set up a “superhero training ground” in my backyard (a.k.a. glorified obstacle course).
 I wanted to use what I already had at home so I took all the balls we had in the house and threw them in our kiddie pool.
 It was too cold for swimming so why not use it for something else?
 I then had a slide going into the pool.
 The kids had so much fun sliding into the ball pit.
 It’s a great sensory experience as well.
-You can get a pack with 100+ balls from companies such as eWonderworld or Playhut.
+You can get a pack with 50 or more balls on Amazon.

 A fun activity to do with the kids is to make your own boat.
 There are so many varieties from kits like Make Your Own Wooden Sailboat from Baker Ross to making your own using wine corks and rubber bands.
 I suggest searching Pinterest for some fun ideas and examples.
 Once your boat is created, place it in the pool.
 See how it does when you make waves and when you blow wind at it through a straw.
 You can also invite friends over and have race!
 To add some science into the mix, collect data on what characteristics makes a boat faster, steadier and stronger.